Mapping the Growth of Remote Developer Jobs: Top 11 States Embracing Remote Work

 One important thing to note is the rapid rate at which cities in Texas are growing, meaning those looking for a more urban environment need to decide on a tradeoff between the cost of living in Texas's cities and a more affordable lifestyle in rural areas.

-Regardless of city or small-town living, remote developers will reap the benefits of Texas's lack of state income tax and friendly communities.
+Regardless of city or small-town living, remote workers will reap the benefits of Texas's lack of state income tax and friendly communities.

 Texas Is For: The ‘I-Want-It-All’ Remote Worker